From Guns to Bicycles

 This sidebar is a supplement to Could Co-Ops Solve Income Inequality?

-That most of its U.S. customers have no clue about the Orbea’s co-operative way of working is less a marketing problem than it is a sign of how co-operatives are able to compete globally in high-tech, dog-eat-dog global markets like the bike industry.
+That most of its U.S. customers have no clue about Orbea’s cooperative way of working is less a marketing problem than it is a sign of how cooperatives are able to compete globally in high-tech, dog-eat-dog global markets like the bike industry.
 Technology and competition gave rise to the Orbea bike legend ever since peace descended on Europe in the interwar years.

-Facing a loss of their livelihoods as the company prepared to declare bankruptcy in 1969, Orbea’s workers decided to draw on the ancient co-operative tradition of Basque country, forming a workers’ co-op with the help of the Spanish government.
-Since then, technological, marketing innovation, and co-operativism seem to have created a powerful combination that has made Orbea a serious global competitor.
+Facing a loss of their livelihoods as the company prepared to declare bankruptcy in 1969, Orbea’s workers decided to draw on the ancient cooperative tradition of Basque country, forming a workers’ co-op with the help of the Spanish government.
+Since then, technological and marketing innovation, along with cooperativism, seem to have created a powerful combination that has made Orbea a serious global competitor.

 Orbea’s worker-owners were among the first of the major bike manufacturers to introduce customization.
 The company’s website, My O(rbea) allows customers to choose their bike model, color, tires, handlebars, crankset, and other customized features usually found in smaller, local, more artisanal bike manufacturers.

-Orbea’s factory, headquartered in the hills of Mallabia, combines a state-of-the-art painting production line with the more traditional manual labor techniques of the bik-making craft.
+Orbea’s factory, headquartered in the hills of Mallabia, combines a state-of-the-art painting production line with the more traditional manual labor techniques of the bike-making craft.
 Plain frames are put onto the production line and run through the facility at one end; then robots give them the first coat of paint.
 Live workers then apply the specific touches requested by customers.
-Bikes are put through a strict quality control process and are tested before being assembled and shipped off to retailers around the world.
+Bikes are put through a strict quality-control process and tested before being assembled and shipped off to retailers around the world.

-All this has led to some remarkable success.
-Orbea’s first quarter sales 2018 saw a 26% increase over the same period in 2017.
+All of this has led to some remarkable success: Orbea’s first quarter sales in 2018 saw a 26 percent increase over the same period in 2017.

 Roberto Lovato is a writer and journalist working out of the San Francisco Writer’s Grotto.
 Roberto is the recipient of a crisis reporting grant from the Pulitzer Center, and recently completed a three-year commitment as a Visiting Scholar at U.C.
 Berkeley’s Center for Latino Policy Research.